Martine Leavitt

-Martine Leavitt (born 1953) is a Canadian American writer of young adult novels and a creative writing instructor.
+Martine Leavitt (born 1953) is a Canadian-American writer of young adult novels and a creative writing instructor.

 Biography

-Leavitt was born in 1953 in Canada.
-She received a Bachelor of Arts degree, first class honours, from the University of Calgary and a Master of Fine Arts from Vermont College.
-She currently lives with her husband in Alberta, Canada.
+Leavitt was born in 1953 in Taber, Alberta.
+She received a Bachelor of Arts degree from the University of Calgary and a Master of Fine Arts from Vermont College.
+She lives with her husband in High River, Alberta.

-Martine Leavitt writes novels for young adults; selected titles include: Buffalo Flats.
+Martine Leavitt writes novels for young adults.
+Heck Superhero (2004) was a Kirkus Reviews Editor's Choice and ALA Best Books for Young Adults selection.
+The Dollmage (2006) was also an ALA Best Book for Young Adults selection.
+Keturah and Lord Death (2006) was a finalist for the National Book Award for Young People's Literature, a Junior Library Guild Premier Selection, a Booklist Editors' Choice, one of Chicago Public Library's Best of the Best Books, and a New York Public Library Book for the Teen Age selection.
+My Book of Life by Angel (2012) was a finalist for the Los Angeles Times Book Prize and won the Canadian Library Association Young Adult Book Award.
+It was also a Horn Book Fanfare book, a Cooperative Children's Book Center (CCBC) Choice, a Booklist Best Book of the Year, and a Junior Library Guild selection.
 Calvin (2015) won the 2016 Governor General's Award for English-language children's literature.
-My Book of Life by Angel (2012) was a finalist for the Los Angeles Times Book Prize, and winner of the Canadian Library Association Young Adult Book of the Year.
-Keturah and Lord Death (2006) was a finalist for the National Book Award.

-She taught creative writing at Vermont College of Fine Arts, a short-residency MFA program, where she served as the Katherine Paterson Endowed Chair.
+She taught creative writing at Vermont College of Fine Arts, a short-residency MFA program, where she served as the Katherine Paterson Endowed Chair from 2022 to 2023.